k9w/instructions/rcs.md

 RCS does not keep revision history of its own repo file, obviously, because that's where it records the changes to the file it tracks.
-But we can get a diff of how the repo file changed from the first to the second commit by saving the repo file's initial contents from the first commit earlier in this guide, paste it into a new file with extension ```.orig``` and use the ```-u``` flag to [diff(1)](https://man.openbsd.org/diff) to produce a unified diff.
+But we can get a diff of how the repo file changed from the first to the second commit by saving the repo file's initial contents from the first commit earlier in this guide, paste it into a new file with extension ```.orig``` and use [diff(1)](https://man.openbsd.org/diff)'s ```-u``` flag to produce a unified diff.

 ```
+$ diff -u doas.conf,v.orig doas.conf,v
 --- doas.conf,v.orig	Mon Jul  3 21:57:16 2023
 +++ doas.conf,v	Mon Jul  3 20:39:17 2023
 @@ -1,14 +1,20 @@